DaleOnRails/Skygear/README.md

 *Web-Design-To-Do:**-------------------------------------

-- Have a splash page will background image covering whole screen.
+- Have a splash page with background image covering whole screen.
-=> *1.* Will have two boxes - SHOP / CHAT
+=> *1.* Will have two 'enter' boxes - SHOP / CHAT
 => *2.* (See 'definitely not etsy' github assignment from last cohort for reference!)

-- Add overlay effect to website banner
+- Add overlay effect to website banner (default dark and light when user hovers over it)

 - Make shop banner a slide-deck with multiple slides advertising what features I have!!!